ntrezowan/homebrew-alacritty/README.md

 - **No conflicts:** The unique cask name `alacritty-custom` ensures your installation won’t be overridden by the official Homebrew cask.

 ---

-**Brutal reality:**
-If you do not use exactly `alacritty-custom` in all your install/upgrade/uninstall instructions, users *will* get errors, and this README will be out of date.
-If you ever change the cask token, update every example here immediately.